 Note that we allow an optimal orchestration function to return a sequence even when there is no consistent orchestration.
 This is reasonable, because an application function may also support finding the reasons when no consistent orchestration is found by delivering a sequence of transformations that leads to a failure, as we discuss in Section 7.4.

 Finally, the result of the application function is what is relevant in the process of consistency preservation.
-Thus, we apply the notion of optimality to that function accordingly by requiring it to deliver consistent models whenever a consistent orchestration exists.
+Thus, we apply the notion of optimality to that

 Definition 7.3 (Optimal Application Function)